elunna/nerfhack-changelog/README.md

 * Kicking monsters can sometimes get the grease to wear off your boots/feet.
 * Greased gloves cause Glib.
 * Greased feet/gloves cause fumbling.
-* Cursed rings can slip off your fingers when Glib.

 * Greased rings slip off your fingers as if you had greasy fingers.

 ### FORGING & FORGING RECIPES